naturalsimplicity/fastapi-todo-app/README.md

 3. `GET /api/v1/users/{login}/items` — returns all items of specific user

 If you want to create or edit a task:
-1. `POST /api/v1/users/register` — register with your name and login and get authentication token (you need to pass Authorization header with your request hereinafter)
+1. `POST /api/v1/users/register` — register with your name and login and get authentication token (you need to pass Authorization header with your request hereinafter.
+Swagger UI allows you to enter token using special "Authorize" button)
 2. `POST /api/v1/items` — create new item
 3. `PUT /api/v1/items/{item_id}` — edit existing task (you can edit only yours)
 4. `DELETE /api/v1/` — delete existing task (you can edit only yours)